 Milk is now pasteurized to kill bacteria.
 It is heated to a certain temperature and then cooled quickly.
-Since 1938 the Ontario Health Act requires pasteurization of all milk and cream for human consumption.
+Since 1938, the Ontario Health Act requires the pasteurization of all milk and cream for human consumption.

 Butter making took longer to be industrialized.
 One of the main reasons is that one has to separate the cream from the milk before churning the cream to make butter.
 There are different ways of separating cream from the milk.
 The simplest was letting cream settle in a wide, shallow bowl and then skimming the cream off the top.
 The next development were long, thin Cooley cans.
 Some had a tap at the bottom.